fdvty/compNet/README.md

 ## Demos

-Here shows some of the operations.
+Here shows some of the operations of our project.

 ## Authors